bdha/sprawl/README.md

 * Assumes template configs are in /zones/machines
 * Does not populate template config with the contents of compute.yml
-* SmartOS Perl is broken.
+* SmartOS Perl is broken if you install 32bit gcc via pkgin.
 You'll need to build your own.

 Installation
 ============